 To most people, "Meikleour" is a name associated with the Meikleour Hedge, which since 1966 has officially been recognised as the tallest and longest hedge on Earth.
 The Hedge lies alongside the main Perth to Blairgowrie road and most who marvel at its imposing presence simply pass on along that road.
 Relatively few are likely to notice the sign at the junction with a minor road at the northern end of the hedge, pointing the way to Meikleour.

 Those who take the turn find themselves in a strikingly attractive village.
-At one end is the Meikleour Institute, built in 1930, while at the other is the excellent Meikleour Hotel.
-The Meikleour Hotel was built in 1820 as a coaching and posting house, where the Inverness to Edinburgh coaches would stop to change their horses and refresh their passengers.
-It was later converted into a lodge used by fishing and shooting guests of the Meikleour Estate, before later becoming a hotel, restaurant and bar.
+At one end is the Meikleour Village Hall and Institute, built in 1930, while at the other is the excellent Meikleour Arms Hotel and Restaurant.
+The Meikleour Arms was built in 1820 as a coaching and posting house, where the Inverness to Edinburgh coaches would stop to change their horses and refresh their passengers.
+It was later converted into a lodge used by fishing and shooting guests of the Meikleour estate, before later becoming a hotel, restaurant and bar.
 Between the hotel and the institute are a collection of houses and cottages that appear mainly 1800s in origin, with a few sympathetic modern additions.

 From medieval times a ferry crossed the River Tay from Meikleour to Kinclaven on the opposite bank.
 Meikleour itself was sufficiently established as a settlement to be chartered as a burgh in 1665.
 This event was marked by the erection of a mercat cross, though most sources say the one you see today was not erected in the village until 1698.
 The mercat cross continues to form the centrepiece of the village and is deceptively complex in design and execution.
 Meikleour became home to a number of annual fairs for buying and selling goods and produce, and hiring farm workers.